 But how do you do it?

-Anybody who has ever worked to increase Facebook Reach knows it’s not just about how much you post, but when and what you post.
-These two components can help you strike a critical balance between giving your audience too much and not enough content.
+Anybody who has ever worked to increase Facebook Reach knows it’s not just about how often you post—when you post and what you post are even more critical.
+These components can help you strike a winning balance between giving your audience too much and not enough content.
 Here are the factors that need consideration:

 - How much new content you’re creating and how much evergreen content you have